 2. Tell us about your background.
 What aspects of Versatile’s work and process are most similar to your previous work?
 What’s the most different?

 I have a culinary background and a background in transportation.
 Similarly, I really enjoy the creative collaboration with engineering and communicating with others in a progressive environment.
 In a sense, the detailed way that things are done are very unique which makes it different as well.

 Architectural design and specifically woodwork, is an organic art form, which makes it a very interesting subject.

 4. Describe one of your favorite past projects.
 What were the challenges?
 What were some of the features that made it memorable?

 A lot of my training was in 3D/solid modeling CADD programs (Solidworks, Inventor).
 I worked on a variety of applications, including mechanical and consumer product design.
 The satisfying thing for me is in the details.
-Putting a lot of work into all the little things, such as geometric and parametric features, that enhance the functionality and beauty of a product; then seeing the end result be awesome, it is a great feeling.
+Putting a lot of work into all the little things.
+Geometric and parametric features that enhance the functionality and beauty of a product.
+Then seeing the end result be awesome, it is a great feeling.